 Some mixed teas and herbal teas contain ingredients that are not recommended during pregnancy.
-Pay special attention to the ingredients when you buy such products.
+Ask your pharmacist for more information.

 Artificial sweeteners

 To reduce their sugar intake, some people prefer to use artificial sweeteners or opt for "diet" foods and drinks containing artificial sweeteners, such as certain yogurts, beverages, jams, and chewing gum.